diogotcorreia/master-thesis/docs/content/ch02-background.typ

 can save the value of a certain function parameter, which can be useful information to have during post-processing.

-However, Pysa is not perfect.
+However, Pysa is not perfect:
-Due to the size and complexity of some Python programs, Pysa might not be able to accurately keep track of every taint flow in the program, sometimes collapsing (also known as broadening) the taint of a given object,
+due to the size and complexity of some Python programs, Pysa might not be able to accurately keep track of every taint flow in the program, sometimes collapsing (also known as broadening) the taint of a given object,